API Reference¶

 Return the names of bundled builder templates.

-Names round-trip through load_template. bare_minimum
+Names round-trip through load_template.
+The bundled

-Returns — e.g. ["bare_minimum", "education", "hr", "marketing", "retail", "saas"].
+Returns — ["banking", "health", "hr", "marketing", "retail", "saas"].

 Example